aschneider15/Chuck-Norris-Joke-Generator/readme.md

 4. Enable developer mode.
 5. Click the option for "load unpackaged" extension.
 6. Select the "Chuck Norris Browser Extension Folder."

+Warning: extension UI is very ugly because there is no styling.